shpml/fundamentals/06_chapter/08_lesson.md

 ## Drawbacks of Ordinary Arrays

-So far, all of the arrays that we've seen so far have stored and managed their elements by their indices.
+So far, all of the arrays that we've seen have stored and managed their elements by their indices.
 This is a very convenient way of managing things, but it also has some disadvantages.
 Consider the following:

 Say we have a line of people waiting in line to buy the latest iPhone.
 We'll model these people using the array below.